mbabynames search ✿

 Roberto Cole

-Roberto translates to "noble and strong".
+Roberto translates to "bright fame".
 Cole to "charcoal".
 Together they create a full-name meaning with real texture.
 Cole (1 syllable) provides a firm close after the longer Roberto.

 Flowing and rhythmic